Erim32/erim32/README.md

 Added the `Sun 28 July 2024`

-Last update on `Sat Nov 15 2025`
+Last update on `Sun Nov 16 2025`

-**46 day before 2026 ⏱** days before new years
+**45 day before 2026 ⏱** days before new years

-This README.md is updated with love, ❤️
+This README.md is updated with hate, ❤️